pranaysahith/k8-rebuild-folder-to-folder/README.md

   Example: $ ./packer/import-ova.sh s3://glasswall-sow-ova/vms/k8-rebuild-folder-to-folder/k8-rebuild-folder-to-folder-f782a8ab15b1067ab31b43a7c451a8c759b76f58.ova
  ```

 * Once import task is completed, above command produces output similar to `Imported AMI ID is: <AMI ID>`.
-Note the value of AMI ID which can be used in launching instance.
+Note the value of AMI ID which is used in launching instance.

  `k8-f2f-user`: